microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 ## Manage Windows Package Manager rest source with PowerShell

 To simplify the management and interaction with the Windows Package Manager rest source, the `Microsoft.WinGet.Source` PowerShell module has been made available.
-This PowerShell module provides cmdlets that enable you to Add, Remove and Get application manifests from your Windows Package Manager rest source, as well as stand up a new Windows Package Manager rest source in Azure.
+This PowerShell module provides cmdlets that enable you to Add, Remove and Get application manifests from your Windows Package Manager rest source, as well as stand up a new Windows Package Manager REST source in Azure.

 The following steps are required for managing a rest source repository with PowerShell: